kellyossherpro/Kiron-Relations-Manager/README.md

-# KCM — Kiron Client Manager
+# KRM — Kiron Relations Manager

 In-house CRM to replace HubSpot, built as a tile in the Employee Tools portal.